Syra-support/privacy-policy/privacy-policy.md

 ##  Who can read this data?

 - **People can only see if you're blacklisted when commands don't work**.
-The **detailed information can only be seen by Master Admins/Developers**.
+The **detailed information can only be seen by Syra Admins/Developers**.
 - **All Muted, Mutedrole, Prefix, and Modlog data can be accessed by Syra Admins/Developers**.
 Only **server administrator/moderators can see their own guild modlogs other if they wish to make it public**.
 - **Suggestions and/or bug reports can be seen by anyone in our [Support Server](https://discord.gg/syra)**